 Performance measures

-Measuring a security’s performance is an important aspect of investing.
-An investor should be “in tune” with their portfolio and able to determine their best and worst investments based on their returns.
-Depending on the security, there may be multiple ways to measure performance.
-We’ll cover these common ways to do so in this chapter:
+Measuring a security’s performance is a key part of investing.
+You’ll want to understand how your portfolio is doing and be able to identify your best and worst investments based on their returns.
+Depending on the security, there may be more than one useful way to measure performance.

 Risk-adjusted return

-Not all returns are the same.
-For example, a 10% return on investment could be amazing or terrible depending on the security.
-A 10% return on a Treasury bill would be quite extraordinary given its lack of risk, while a 10% return on a high risk hedge fund may be considered an underperformance.
-That’s why some investors prefer to adjust their returns for risk to determine if they’re getting “bang for their buck.”
+Not all returns are equally impressive.
+A 10% return could be excellent or disappointing depending on how much risk you took to earn it.
+For example, a 10% return on a Treasury bill would be extraordinary given its low risk, while a 10% return on a high-risk hedge fund might be considered underperformance.
+That’s why some investors adjust returns for risk - to see whether they’re getting enough return for the risk they’re taking.

-American economist William Sharpe developed a method for determining risk-adjusted return in 1966.
-Nowadays known as the Sharpe ratio, Mr. Sharpe created this formula to determine a security or portfolio’s return while factoring risk out:
+American economist William Sharpe developed a method for measuring risk-adjusted return in 1966.
+Now known as the Sharpe ratio, it measures return relative to risk:

-As we learned in the discounted cash flow chapter, the risk-free rate of return is equal to the 91-day Treasury bill rate.
-Standard deviation measures how far a security deviates from its average price.
-The higher the standard deviation, the more volatility a portfolio is subject to.
-Some investors refer to standard deviation as a measurement of “pure risk” (as opposed to beta, which measures volatility as compared to the market).
+As discussed in the discounted cash flow chapter, the risk-free rate of return is the 91-day Treasury bill rate.
+Standard deviation measures how much a security’s returns vary around its average return.
+Higher standard deviation means more volatility, and therefore more risk.
+Some investors describe standard deviation as a measure of “pure risk” (as opposed to beta, which measures volatility relative to the market).

 Time-weighted return

-Investors in mutual funds typically utilize two different measures of returns when evaluating performance.
-One of them is time-weighted return, which analyzes mutual fund performance over specific periods of time while assuming a buy and hold strategy.
-This strategy is exactly what it sounds like - buy a security and hold without making any adjustments for a specified period of time.
+Investors in mutual funds commonly use two different return measures when evaluating performance.
+One is time-weighted return, which measures performance over specific time periods while assuming a buy and hold strategy.

 Dollar-weighted return